 4.Determine How You Will Fund the Trust

 You will also determine which assets you will put into the trust.
 This is a crucial step because a trust is not effective unless it is funded (i.e., made the owner) with certain property.
 Assets may include real estate, money, and investment accounts.
-We at Weiner Law will do everything we can to ensure you do not forget this important step, including follow-up consultations to discuss the progress of trust funding.
+We at Weiner Law will do everything we can to ensure you do not forget this important step, including follow-up evaluation to discuss the progress of trust funding.

-5.Execute the Trust
+5.Execute The Trust

 Once you have everything in order, as outlined in the steps above, you will need to review, approve, and execute your trust.
 You will sign and date the documents, which generally will make them legally effective.
 We will also arrange for your documents to be notarized as required by California law.

-7 Biggest Mistakes Parents Make When Planning for Their Children’s Futures
+7 Biggest Mistakes Parents Make When Planning For Their Children’s Futures

-Assuming Assets Only Transfer to Children Upon Parent’s Death
+Assuming Assets Only Transfer To Children Upon Parent’s Death

 In California, a scheme of intestate succession determines where your assets go after your death if you do not leave a will.
 While the intestacy scheme dictates that a person’s living children are generally first in line to receive their assets, this can be disrupted if creditors or other heirs want to take a piece for themselves.
 Without a properly drafted trust in place, your children could be left to fend off unwanted predators of your estate.

-Choosing the Wrong Trustee
+Choosing The Wrong Trustee